PugHut/Various-Unity-scripts/README.md

 # Music Manager
 Description:

 Toggles on and off audio sources from a bool.
+(All it does is mute the audio so it can keep the time.)

 Setup:
 Get the (Blank) isolated track (and the others) and put them all in the scene